paht2005/paht2005/README.md

 ## 👨‍💻 About Me

-🎓 I'm a sophomore in Computer Science at the University of Information Technology, Ho Chi Minh City.
+🎓 I'm a student in Computer Science at the University of Information Technology, Ho Chi Minh City.

 🚀 A fast learner with passionate about Data Science, Machine Learning, and Financial Analysis.